MMathisLab/FreelyMovingVR4Mice/docs/VisualDiscrim.md

         # run DLC on every frame to be given as input to the agent
         this_read = self.dlcClient.read()

-        # check whether there is incomming data in the read
+        # check whether there is incoming data in the read
         if this_read != None:
             self.params = np.array(this_read["vals"][1:])
             # filter the data points